 Perhaps you’re on a flying visit to London or maybe it’s the 20th time you’ve been and you just want to take some fantastic photos to share back home.
 Whatever the reason, this list of pretty places in London will give you a head start to your trip.

 Of course there’s always more to a pretty place than just the looks so I’ll be giving you just a little taste of the history behind the place too and also instructions on how to get there.
 London is a large and sprawling place so don’t expect to see all of these sights within a half day walking tour, it will take some tube hopping and also a couple of days at least if you want to make the most of the place.

 I’m starting with this one because I always feel like I’ve ‘been’ to London whenever I manage to either get a glimpse of the Tower Bridge or Big Ben.
-It’s compulsory for a successful trip!
+It’s a compulsory London landmark for a successful trip!

 The bridge itself can be a bit busy but there’s a little spot that manages to give you a great view of the Tower Bridge and The Shard behind too – all the while being a really nice and quiet spot to have a sandwich.
 There’s also a little Tesco grocery store nearby too if you need to buy yourself something and a number of cafes too.